 Contrary to what many people believe, dogs are not colour blind.
 They just see colours (and more) quite differently than people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
 They don’t really care about colourful or pretty treats, though.
 They care about delicious scents and flavours.
 But we humans can still have a little fun when making and sharing treats.

 Red White and Blue Dog Treats

-We’re really feeling rather jealous of our American furfriends who will be having a long weekend this week for Memorial Day, but we’re very good and giving dogs so we’re going to make red white and blue dog treats and share a special post for them all the same.
+We’re really feeling rather jealous of our American furfriends who will be having a long weekend this week for Memorial Day.
+But we’re very good and giving dogs so we’re going to make red white and blue dog treats and share a special post for them all the same.
 Memorial Day may be a holiday, but don’t forget to take some time in tribute and reflection on the reasons for the day.
 In addition to the human heroes and stories, you might find it really interesting to dig into some of the inspiring history of wartime dogs.
 There are some great tales and tails.

 Mixed Doughs vs. Mixed Tints

 Marbled dog treats can be made by marbling together different treat doughs or by dividing and tinting a single batch base.
 Combining doughs is a fun way to mix flavours, but tinting is a simple option and well-suited to small batch baking.
 These treats were made using a single dough, divided and tinted.